feathersjs/docs/api/databases/knexjs.md

 The object that contains `transaction` is stored in the `params.transaction` of each request.

-> __Important:__ If you call another Knex service within a hook and want to share the transaction you will have to pass `hook.params.transaction` in the parameters of the service call.
+> __Important:__ If you call another Knex service within a hook and want to share the transaction you will have to pass `context.params.transaction` in the parameters of the service call.

 ## Customizing the query